celsiusnarhwal/firewhale/README.md

 In this example, `foobar` has read access to all endpoints and write access to `containers` and `images`.

-You can find an exhaustive list of endpoints in the [Docker Engine API documentation](https://docs.docker.com/engine/api/version-history/).

 > [!IMPORTANT]
 > Read access to the [`events`](https://docs.docker.com/engine/api/v1.45/#tag/System/operation/SystemEvents),